LordAxerion/FFX2_MemoryRandomizer/README.md

 - The mod is working in the games process memory.
 It doesn't touch the binary files, or any ressources, which means that if you start a new game without the mod attached, everything will work as intended.
 - If you save a game in which you used the mod you will have the same randomized dressspheres even if the mod isn't running anymore.

+The game said I picked up Dressphere XX, but I got a different one.
+- Yes the game will give you the ones which you should get, for example Festivalist from Brother after talking to him.
+The Mod will then switch it with something else.
+Currently it is not possible to see what you got in the pickup text.

 What are you currently working on?
 - Randomizing Garment Grids